MH/Motor Hispania RX 125 R 10 Chain DID VX X-Ring Premium Gold & Black

-DID's X-rings have 40% greater wear resistance than an O-ring chain and 34 times that of a DID standard chain; this means more resistance to stretching, bowing and warping and smoother handling.
-With the proper maintenance an X-ring chain will last longer than any O-ring or unsealed chain.
+DID's X rings have 40% greater wear resistance than an O-ring chain and 36 times that of a DID standard chain; this means more resistance to stretching, bowing and warping, and smoother handling.
+With proper maintenance, an X-ring chain will last longer than any O-ring or unsealed chain.

 |Pin Length||Roller Diameter||Plate Thickness||Weight||Tensile Strength||Colour|